Green-Software-Foundation/if-plugins/src/lib/sci-o/README.md

 ## Implementation

-IEF implements the plugin based on the simple multiplication of the energy and intensity values as inputs.
+IF implements the plugin based on the simple multiplication of the energy and intensity values as inputs.
 The `sci-o` plugin expects `energy` and `grid/carbon-intensity` to be provided as `inputs`.

 > Note that the `energy` field is added to the `manifest` by the `sci-e` plugin only.
 This means `sci-o` must always be preceded by `sci-e` in a plugin pipeline.
 This is always true, even if there is only a single component of `energy` such as `cpu/energy` from `teads-curve`. `sci-e` sums all the available components and adds the sum to the `manifest` as `energy`.